By using this site, you agree to the Privacy Policy and Terms of Use.

 (When I saw you, it seemed,

-In my life, no one else could be found.) - Kehte hain ke gham ke karan chhupte hai sab kuch
+18. Kehte hain ke gham ke karan chhupte hai sab kuch

 Hum toh kuch bhi nahi chhupte, sab kuch jeene ki hai